 What to Look For When Buying an Anti-Snoring Remedy

-Firstly there are 1,000s of anti-snoring devices for sale on the internet, some are very effective at stopping snoring; others not so.
+Firstly there are 1,000s of anti-snoring devices for sale on the internet, some are very effective at stopping snoring; others not so much.
 Firstly, regardless of what any advertiser claims, no product will cure snoring.
 The only thing that an anti-snoring device will do is stop you from snoring while you are using it.

 Secondly, what is the science behind their remedy that make it stop people snoring?
 People snore through a problem with their airways being blocked, usually by their tongue relaxing and blocking the air from passing through freely.
 It is the air forcing its way past the blockage that causes the vibrations that we call snoring.
 Unless you are one of the small number of people that suffer from nasal snoring, something that opens your nasal passages (or purports to) is not going to prevent your tongue blocking your air way.